DHTMLX/docs-suite/docs/form/work_with_form.md

 }
 ~~~

 When the `inputType: "text"` is specified for an input, the resulting number is transformed to the *string* type without a mask, as if it were a number.
+For example, if the entered value is "$ 1,000,000", the resulting value returned by the [`getValue()`](form/api/input/input_getvalue_method.md) method is "1000000".

-In this case the default config is the following:
+The default config for the `inputType: "text"`is the following:

 ~~~jsx
 {